Tutorial: Generate an app using AI

 Step 1: Create an application

-The first step in generating an app is to describe the app you want to create to the AI assistant in App Studio.
-You can review the application that will be generated, and iterate as desired before generating.
+The first step in generating an app is to describe the app that you want to create to the AI assistant in App Studio.
+You can review the application that will be generated, and iterate as desired before generating it.

 To generate your app using AI

-Navigate to the builder hub and choose + Create app.
+In the left-hand navigation, choose Builder hub and choose + Create app.

 Choose Generate an app with AI.